-Sonja TERPSTRA: Through you, Acting President, Ms Crozier needs to be reminded that the government members on this side of the chamber let Mr Davis and Mr Mulholland continue their speeches in absolute silence.
-Acting President, what I am reminding Ms Crozier of, because she was not here, is that we asked that they do the same in reply.
+Sonja TERPSTRA: Ms Crozier needs to be reminded that the government members on this side of the chamber let Mr Davis and Mr Mulholland continue their speeches in absolute silence.
+Acting President, what I am reminding Ms Crozier of, because she was not here, is that we asked that they do the same in response.
 That is the point.
-I note that my clock is running down because all Ms Crozier is wanting to do is continually interject and disrupt.
+I note that my clock is running down because all Ms Crozier wants to do is continually interject and disrupt.
 I make the point again, through you, Acting President, and I remind those opposite that when they made their speeches we sat here in silence.
 I ask that I be allowed to do the same.
 I will continue.